 4. Live chat

-Live chat can be used on your website to identify qualified leads, engage visitors, answer questions, and give your brand a more personal touch.
+Live chat can be used to identify qualified leads, engage website visitors, answer questions, and give your brand a more personal touch.
 In fact, according to Intercom’s analytics team, one reply from a human increases the conversion rate of leads to users by 50%!

 The best way to leverage live chat as a lead generation tool is to segment audiences.
 (Depending on your live chat software, there are a number of different ways you can do this.)
 The goal is to target your chat prompts to your leads as accurately as possible to increase engagement.